jobjo/popper/docs/how_it_works.md

 # How it works

-[Popper](https://github.com/jobjo/popper) is designed to facilitate property-based, where regular unit tests are just special cases.
+[Popper](https://github.com/jobjo/popper) is designed to facilitate property-based testing, where regular unit tests are just special cases.
 It's inspired by a technique introduced by the Python library [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).

 The fundamental difference between libraries based on the original